Liuhongzhi2018/LearningforIELTS/Listening_7-TK.md

 40.fluent, neither of which they are fully fluent in=not being fluent in either Icelandic or English

+C12 Test7 Section2

+P56 P108
+18.stress.
+As well as=also逻辑词，losing=reduces.
+19.weight. do something about=control.
+20.families. tailored to the needs of=designed for.

 C12 Test8 Section1

 P74 P107